LAS VEGAS: Las Vegas in the summer at discounted prices!

 Shadow Bar, Caesars Palace: A classic pre-club haunt, Shadow Bar on the Forum casino floor features mood-enhancing silhouettes of showgirls dancing to the DJs.
 Flair bartenders may try to take some of your attention away.

-Theater in Las Vegas
+Afternoon Shows in Las Vegas

-Show in Las Vegas
+Cheap Things To Do in Las Vegas

 Landing in the Las Vegas strip you will quickly realize that not everything is expensive but all the things that you want to do seem to cost a lot of money.
 That holds true for plenty of vacation destinations but when you consider the Las Vegas strip you have to attempt to think “outside the box” when planning your daily activities if you want to save some money and make the most of your holiday in Vegas.

 7 Cheap Things To Do In Las Vegas

 If you are looking for something free to do, look no further than the Bellagio Fountains and Bellagio Conservatory and Gardens.
 Both attractions are free and they can easily take up a good portion of your day.
 Walk to the front of Bellagio Hotel and watch the dancing fountain show before you step inside and peruse the gardens.
 As you approach the gardens you can admire the Dale Chihuly glass sculpture near the hotel lobby as well rub shoulders with the upper class hotel guests of this luxury hotel.
 The display at the Conservatory and Gardens changes seasonally and is open 24 hours a day.